 On the other hand, Mike Denning of Verizon states, “While there is no guarantee against being breached, organizations can greatly manage their risk by becoming more vigilant in covering their bases.”

 While the virtues of a mature IT risk management to drive business performance can never be emphasized more, covering the bases include shared responsibility backed by unforced accountability supported by collaboration of a technology partner.
 Overcoming information security challenges will immensely contribute to sustaining business performance in the volatile economic landscape and integrating technology risk management into business planning will help in putting risk management into practice.
-Further, an evolved toolkit takes care of streamlining the overall risk management process, goes a long way in earning compliance and allows you time to look after other important facets of your business.
+Further, an evolved toolkit takes care of streamlining the overall risk management process.
+RM Studio goes a long way in aiding your compliance and allows you time to look after other important facets of your business.